cfuehrmann/bringer/README.markdown

 Bringer is optimized for tiling window managers, because the switching is between desktops, not between windows.
-Still, it may also be useful for "normal" (i.e. stacking) window managers.
+Still, it may also be useful for "normal" (i.e. stacking or compositing) window managers.

 The order of the desktops is based on the windows they contain, not on the desktops' integer numbers.
 This is to keep the ordering